-CHASSIS SELECTION - The UICSC team chose to use a 2006 Ski-Doo MXZ Chassis.
+CHASSIS SELECTION - The UICSC team chose to use a 2009 Ski-Doo XP Chassis.
 It is a lightweight chassis with good handling characteristics and comfortable rider positioning.
-The chassis also easily accepted the selected engine.
+The 600cc Rotax engine chosen by the team easily installs into this chassis.